MarcoOquendoC/solvedByMarco/README.md

 I like to help and share.

-# I love feedback please contact me.
+# I love feedback and answering questions.
+Please contact me.

 WhatsApp: +593 96 396 0296